avabellaw/bright-times/readme.md

 # Security features

 * I have added a CSP policy to help protect against cross-site scripting attacks using django-csp.
-* All passwords are stored in the databse as their hashed versions.
+* All passwords are stored in the database as their hashed versions.
 * Users have to verify their email before buying a ticket.
 * Users have to use a strong password.